 Why title tag is important

-it's yet another sign by which you are telling Google what the page is about: being the title of the page, it is thought to be the most influential element in instructing Google on the content of the web page.
+- it's yet another sign by which you are telling Google what the page is about: being the title of the page, it is thought to be the most influential element in telling Google the subject of the web page.

 Title tag best practices